+Future Land Use
-Low Density High Density

-Residential Residential Low Inter nsity Trade High Inter sity Trade Total
+Low Density Residential High Density Residential Low Inter nsity Trade High Inter nsity Trade Total

-93% 0% 3 8% 3' % 100%
+93% 0% 3 % 39 100%

 Current Zoning

 Resid ential Public Resource Commercial Industrial Total

 10 0% 0% 0% 0% 0% 100%

 Existing Land Use

 Undeveloped Resid ential Public Resource Commercial Industrial Total

-41% 25 % 20% 14% 0% 0% 100%
+41% 25 i% 20% 14% 0% 0% 100%

 Shoreline Preferred Us ses

 Undeveloped Single -Family Residential Water-Oriented Non-Water Oriented Total

 41% 25% 0% 33% 100%

 Land Ownership

-Private Local Government State or Federal Government Total
+Private Local Government State or Federal Government Tota

 61% 37% 1% 100%

-Indica tors of Ecologica l Functi ons-R C2 Physic al Enviror ment В iological E nvironme nt Alte red Condit tions Available Floodplain Area Riparian Vegetation Shoreline Stability Fish-Blocking Culverts Permanently Protected Areas PHS Listings Wetland Acreage 303(d) Listings Impervious Surface Area Overwater Roads & Structures Setbacks to OHWM Urban Runoff Overall W. Sediment Transport 8 8 8 0 8 ^ \bigcirc Water Quality Nutrient & Toxic Filtration 0 8 8 ^ \bigcirc ¥ Temperature Regulation ^ 9 8 6 % Water Quantity Water Storage & Flow Regulation ^ 8 ^ ^ ^ " Habitat Input of Organics & LWM \bigcirc ^ 8 0 • ^ 6 itat Connectivity to Suitable Habitat ^ 8 8 0 9 ^ \bigcirc
+Indicat tors of Ecologica l Functi ions

+Physic cal Enviror nment В iological E nvironme nt Alte red Condi tions

+Available Floodplain Area Riparian Vegetation Shoreline Stabilization Fish-Blocking Culverts Permanently Protected Areas PHS Listings Wetland Acreage 303(d) Listings Impervious Surface Area Overwater Roads & Structures Setbacks to OHWM Urban Runoff Overall

+Wa Sediment Transport 8 8 8 \$ \$

+Water Quality Nutrient & Toxic Filtration 6 8 \$ \$

+Temperature Regulation 8 9 \$

+Water Quantity Water Storage & Flow Regulation 6 \$ 0 \$ ^ ^

+Habitat Input of Organics & LWM • ^ 1 • ^

+itat Connectivity to Suitable Habitat •

-Available Floodplain Areas- The floodplain for the very southern portion of this reach below the falls subject to much of the same inundation and flowage easements as the Columbia River and Rock Cove.
+Available Floodplain Areas- The floodplain for the very southern portion of this reach of Rock Creek is subject to much of the same inundation and flowage easements as the Columbia River.
 This inundation causes the sediments of Rock Creek to sink prior to its confluence with the Columbia River.
-The 995 stream's bed has risen since construction of the Bonneville Dam and with it, the stream's capacity to hold floodwaters has been diminished.
-The available floodplain for upper Rock Creek above the falls has not been impacted by the Bonneville Dam or the flowage easements of the USACE.
+The stream's bed has risen since construction of the Bonneville Dam and with it, the stream's capacity to hold floodwaters has been diminished.
+The available floodplain for upper Rock Creek has not been impacted by the Bonneville Dam or the flowage easements of the USACE.
 The rating for this indicator is "Good", reflecting the limited coverage of lower Rock Creek in this reach.
 The Department of Ecology's Preliminary Channel Migration Zone Map for this reach identifies the potential existence of CMZs and recommends better delineation of potential CMZs at the site-specific level.

-Riparian Vegetation- The most vegetated of all reaches, the "Excellent" vegetative cover adds up to 94% of all land within the reach, including 75% covered by forest.
-These forests are westside lowlands conifer-hardwood and deciduous lowland riparian, and they provide a source of LWM recruitment and allochthonous inputs.
-Degraded areas in this reach are localized to the area affected by the Piper Road Landslide, where the exposed scarp and landslide mass have little regrowth.
+Riparian Vegetation- The most vegetated of all reaches, the "Excellent" vegetative cover adds up to 94% of all land, with 75% covered by forest.
+These forests are westside lowlands conifer-hardwood and deciduous lowland riparian, and they provide a source of LWD recruitment and allochthonous inputs.
+Degraded areas in this reach are localized to the area affected by the Piper Road Landslide.